Moses-Alero/No-Stress-App/README.md

   1. Fork the Repository
   2. Create Branch on your forked repo
   3. Push changes to your forked repo
-  4. Open pull request to the specified branch for the stackk you are working on ie frontend branch for frontEnd and Backend Branch for backend.
+  4. Open pull request to the specified branch for the stack you are working on ie frontend branch for frontEnd and Backend Branch for backend.